 You can choose different bios/descriptions to match the specific topic you are touching upon.
 For instance, you could be a digital marketer and reply to threads both on email marketing and Facebook Ads.
 Your accompanying bio could be customized to fit these.

 While doing this on Quora is quite demanding to squeeze into your schedule, it is a great way to be discovered by an entirely new audience that may not know about your business.
 Additionally, you’ll be establishing yourself as an authority figure in your respective field.

 This is 100% free, it takes minutes to set up, and you have the opportunity to be seen by millions of users.

-G2 Crowd‘s platform offers almost half a million validated user reviews on business services and software.
+G2‘s platform offers one and a half million validated user reviews on business services and software.

 Capterra “features validated user reviews” and carries out independent research across various types of software.

 Both services are internationally renowned agents, trusted by 3 million users worldwide.